nusenu/ansible-relayor/README.md

 List available test instances with `kitchen list`.

-Then you can run all tests or just select specific instances, for example: `kitchen test t-guard-debian-10`.
+Then you can run all tests or just select specific instances, for example: `kitchen test t-guard-debian-stable`.

 Note that to run tests, you also need Vagrant and VirtualBox.